sias-uva/indirect-reciprocity/scripts/optimisation/README.md

 - One uses `Optimization.jl`
 - One uses `NLPModels.jl` and the unregistered `ObjConsNLPModels.jl`

+Current versions:
+- `JuMPJL` is the most recently updated version.
+- `NLPModelsJL` and `OptimizationJL` is the same thing using different packages.
+Could do with optimisation.

+Previous versions:
 `jump_attempt_0` uses the previous implementation of `IR` called `TinyIR`, and the rest use `IR`.
+`jump_attempt_2` was an early attempt at memoisation by declaring intermediate variables in JuMP.
+`jump_attempt_3` is a recent attempt at "vector-memoisation" using the ideas described in the docs for vector-valued custom functions.